christ-dos/Pay-My-Buddy/README.md

-PayMyBuddy
+# PayMyBuddy

-The code is on the branch release.

-is an application that allowed customers to transfer money to manage their finances or pay their friends
+An application that allowed customers to transfer money to manage their finances or pay their friends

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine.
 See deployment for notes on how to deploy the project on a live system.